kryptx/palmetto/README.md

 #### Endpoint: Palmetto Callback

 This endpoint will receive the authorization code, and is responsible for exchanging it for information from the PIP, and sending the user on to their business.
-At this step, BEFORE attempting to perform the code exchange, implementations should:
+At this step, BEFORE attempting to perform the code exchange, implementations SHOULD:

 * Validate a `state` value (provided by the server) which was sent to the authorize endpoint in the first redirect.
 * Validate that the Palmetto ID in the authorization header (provided by the user) has not changed since authorization began.

+Additionally, the callback MUST:

+* Look up the _palmetto._tcp.host.com SRV record for the host, and use the result (if any) to perform the callback.
+Services MUST NOT use the URL as provided, or you will be a willing participant in a DDOS attack.

 ### Personal Identity Provider (PIP)